What abortion access looks like in every state without Roe v Wade

 The state has a pre-Roe ban on abortions that has not been repealed.
 In 2018, voters also approved an amendment to the state’s constitution to assert that abortion rights are not protected in the state.

 In 2019, Governor Kay Ivey signed a bill into law banning nearly all abortions, which was blocked by a federal judge.
-Without Roe, state officials are likely to challenge the ruling.
+Following the Supreme Court’s decision, the injunction was lifted and the law was allowed to go in effect.
+A judge said that the basis for the injunction “no longer exists” following the Dobbs ruling.
+There are no exceptions for rape and incest.

 Alaska